chaoskagami/scangrab/README.md

 To use this, you'll need GNU coreutils, as well as grep and sed.
 You'll also need a downloader tool, like wget, curl or aria2 (but caveat, POSTs with aria2 doesn't work so logins will fail.
 Cookies will need to be manually prepared.)

-If you don't have these...well, try not running it on android or a netgear router.
+Unfortunately, certain sites will not work without extra tools to support them.
+Batoto requires, for the moment, a xulrunner.
+This includes xulrunner itself and also 'firefox --app' and 'palemoon --app' I hope to make this compatible with chromium, nw.js, w3m, and maybe phantomjs.
+Either way; JS needs to be parsed to function for batoto.
+Sorry.

 For mac people - I'm not testing it there, but if you can submit a PR with notes on how to do stuff so it works there, I'll take note of it for the future.
 For now, this tool is Linux/Cygwin/Macports w/ Coreutils only.

 I removed 'bash' from the tools list since the scripts are bash and zsh compatible (mostly.
 I test it once in a while to make sure.
 Wish there was a way to use checkbashisms to check zsh compatibility.)
 If you want to use zsh, just change the shebang.
 THIS SCRIPT IS NOT POSIX /bin/sh COMPLIANT. dash, mksh, fish, tcsh and any other random not-bash or zsh shells will fail.
+Sorry.

 Here's the list of sites it currently handles:

  * Mangapark
- * ~~Batoto~~ Broken badly.
+ * Batoto (Partially working again.
+Scraper broken, they hide chapters now.)
  * Dynasty Scans
  * Fakku
  * FoolSlide Sites (working: foolrulez, vortex-scans, etc)
  * Niconico Seiga (Manga)
- * MangaBox
+ * MangaBox (Legit source.)
- * Boorus (working: Danbooru, Safebooru)
+ * Boorus (working: Danbooru/donmai.us URLs)
+ * Imgur Galleries
- * E-H ,Ex (The latter requires login first, and will auto-edit cookies.
+ * E-H, Ex (The latter requires login first, and will auto-edit cookies.
 See notes in BUGS.)

 Some of the modules don't provide a scrape operation (read: E-H, Booru).
 Some of them support more advanced filters (like Batoto - language) and some of them are just plain syntactically weird (Booru)